This icon () tells you which link takes you to the new site.

 You need to keep a copy of the written notice explaining a vehicle is partially available for private use.

 The written notice must have the actual days the motor vehicle is available, eg Saturdays and Sundays or statutory holidays.
 These days must be specific.
-For example, they can't be “any two days per week”, as this would mean the vehicle is available on any day, and full FBT would apply.
+For example, they can't be “any 2 days per week”, as this would mean the vehicle is available on any day, and full FBT would apply.

 You need to keep the following records for any motor vehicle exempt from FBT: